knpuniversity/symfony/knpu/ep3-doctrine/adding-more-columns.md

 Look familiar?
 That's the *same* command we ran before.
 But look: it actually says, "ALTER TABLE genus" add `sub_family`, `species_count`, and `fun_fact`.
 This is *amazing*.
-It's able to look at the database, look at the entity, and calculating the *difference* between the them.
+It's able to look at the database, look at the entity, and calculating the *difference* between them.

 So if we were to run this with `--force`, it would run that query and life would be good.
-Should we do it!
+Should we do it?
 No!
 Wait, hold on!

 It *would* work.
-But imagine our app was *already* deployed and working with on production with the first version of the `genus` table.
+But imagine our app was *already* deployed and working on production with the first version of the `genus` table.
 When you deploy the new code, you'll need to run this command on production to update your table.